rigsby-HART/HNA-dashboard/docs/DeepDive.md

 04-02-2024 - Added transit distance to page 6.
 It's live on https://hart.ubc.ca/housing-needs-assessment-tool-3/.
 Copy
 the JS on the code block that makes the map to export to live if we ever wanna.
 Also added exporting page as png.

+04-05-2024 - Added HART elearning.
+All content is found in `/static/`.
+This content is served by Flask (the underlying) technology behind Dash.
+It's just static html + css + js.

 ## Repo structure

 This project was initially developed with Licker Geo, but has been internally worked on since 2023-10.
 I, Jack have handed